-Below are just a few of the many resources we’ve found helpful in thinking through the intersections between the tax code and racial, gender, and immigrant justice.
+Below are just a few of the many recent resources we’ve found helpful in thinking through the intersections between the tax code and racial, gender, and immigrant justice.
 Click here to view our video series on equity and the tax code.

 Hidden Rules of Race are Embedded in the New Tax Law